siyelo/blog/source/_posts/2012-11-02-welcoming-ile.markdown

 author: Nicole Dirks
 ---

-We're very proud to announce the newest addition to the Siyelo team - Ile 'Rakia' Eftimov.
+We're very proud to announce the newest addition to the Siyelo team - Ile Eftimov.
 Ile is a recent computer science graduate who is crossing over from PHP to the wonderful world of Ruby and Rails.
 We did a brief Q and A with Ile.

 ![](/images/posts/ile.jpg)